 Shakespeare is said to have moved to London by 1592 when he was 28 years of age, as it was then that a letter was published written (posthumously and without his knowledge) by playwright Robert Greene to his fellow playwrights where he calls Shakespeare an’ upstart crow beautified with our feathers’.
 This was Elizabethan England at its finest, with Queen Elizabeth I reigning supreme following the death of her father, the tyrannous King Henry VIII.
 A London of royalty and courtiers but also poverty and plague, colour and diversity that was poured into Shakespeare’s plays.

-It was at The Globe that Shakespeare’s work was most prolific, writing the plays that we all know and love today such as Hamlet and Twelfth Night, and performing them in this open air theatre.
+It was at The Original Globe Theatre that Shakespeare’s work was most prolific.
+He wrote the plays that we all know and love today such as Hamlet and Twelfth Night, and performed them in this open air theatre.
 Alas, the Elizabethan era was to come to an end in 1603 with the death of Queen Elizabeth I. Queen Elizabeth was succeeded by James I, who decreed that the Lord Chamberlain’s Men should become the King’s Men.
-The King’s Men were great favourites at King James’ court, and able to perform at The Globe in the summertime and a new indoor theatre at Blackfriars during the winter months.
+The King’s Men were great favourites at King James’ court, and able to perform at The Globe in the summertime and a new indoor London theatre at Blackfriars during the winter months.